 The Board of Education is composed of seven unpaid local citizens elected at-large by citizens in the district to a three-year term.
 The Board is established by the state legislature to provide schools to children in the district.
-Board meetings are open to the public and are held at 7 P.M. on the second Thursday of each month in the Board of Education Offices, 301 NE Tudor, Lee's Summit, Missouri.
+Board meetings are open to the public and are held at 7 p.m. on the second Thursday of each month at the Stansberry Leadership Center, 301 NE Tudor Rd., Lee's Summit, Missouri.
 The Board sets the policies by which the schools operate and hires a staff to administer those policies.

-President Members
+President